How to write BNP Paribas Real Estate a persuasive graduate CV and covering letter

 Bear in mind, too, that BNP Paribas Real Estate values responsibility and innovation so show examples of these attributes too.

-Next, write about other skills that would be useful for a surveyor at BNP Paribas Real Estate, which can be gleaned from the job advert and from its graduate recruitment brochure (downloadable from its TARGETjobs employer profile).
-The professionals in it emphasise:
+Next, write about other skills that would be useful for a surveyor at BNP Paribas Real Estate, which can be gleaned from the job advert and from the experience of current and previous graduates.
+Graduates at BNP Paribas Real Estate have previously emphasised:

 - that they work with clients – graduates at BNP Paribas Real Estate will need to have good customer service skills, listening, communication and relationship-building skills